MicrosoftDocs/power-automate-docs/articles/customapi-azure-resource-manager-tutorial.md

     ![OAuth settings](./media/customapi-azure-resource-manager-tutorial/oauth-settings.png)

-	After entering security information, click the check mark (**&#x2713;**) next to the flow name at the top of the page to create the custom API.
+	After entering security information, click the check mark (**&#x2713;**) next to the flow name at the top of the page to create the Custom connector.

-4. Your custom API is now displayed under **Custom APIs**.
+4. Your Custom connector is now displayed under **Custom connectors**.

 	![Available APIs](./media/customapi-azure-resource-manager-tutorial/list-custom-apis.png)

-5. Now that the custom API is registered, you must create a connection to the custom API so it can be used in your apps and flows.
-Click the **+** to the right of the name of your custom API and then complete complete the sign-on screen.
+5. Now that the Custom connector is registered, you must create a connection to the Custom connector so it can be used in your apps and flows.
+Click the **+** to the right of the name of your Custom connector and then complete complete the sign-on screen.

 >[AZURE.NOTE] The sample Swagger does not define the full set of ARM operations and currently only contains the [List all subscriptions](https://msdn.microsoft.com/library/azure/dn790531.aspx) operation.
 You can edit this Swagger or create another Swagger file using the [online Swagger editor](http://editor.swagger.io/).
 >